Research into a collection could include verifying plant names, historical research or focused scientific inquiry.

 Online plant databases

-For researching species, Kew Plants of the World is a good, up-to-date reference, though mainly focussed on seed bearing species.
+For researching species, Kew Plants of the World is a good, up-to-date reference, though mainly focused on seed-bearing species.
 World Flora Online aims to be the first online flora for all known plants and includes links to many national floras, but it is still a work in progress.
-The BGCI maintain a database of plants in botanic gardens around the world.
+The BGCI maintains a database of plants in botanic gardens around the world.

 Watch this video from an online research workshop in Feb 2023 for an overview of the main plant species databases: